Skip to main content

 Because the manufacturer of the transformer never knows where it is going to be used.

-Suppose if a transformer of 100KVA feeds a resistive load; it will develop 100 kilowatts of power across the load because the power factor of the resistive load is unity.
+Suppose a transformer of 100KVA feeds a resistive load; it will develop 100 kilowatts of power across the load because the power factor of the resistive load is unity.

 If the same transformer feeds an inductive load of power factor 0.5, then it will develop only 50 kilowatts of power across the load.